Cancel anytime

 Positioning

-Dollar General is strategically positioned to serve value-conscious customers in rural and underserved markets.
-Its competitive advantages include a convenient store footprint, low prices, and a focus on essential products.
+Dollar General positions itself as a convenient and affordable retailer targeting value-conscious consumers, especially in rural and underserved areas.
+Its competitive advantages include a large store network, low prices, and a focus on consumables.

 Total Addressable Market (TAM)